 If you don't have much competition now, you will.
 It's a guarantee.
 Someone is going to wonder why you aren't providing your customers with X. They're going to come along and serve the needy.

-But, if your branding is on point, your customers won’t care if the grass is gold on the other side.
-They’ll trust your brand because of the way you treated them when the “other guys” gave them the cold shoulder.
-They’ll respect your brand for providing consistent value when your competitors made critical cuts to maintain their margins.
+But, if your organizational branding is mature, your customers won't care if the grass is gold on the other side.
+They'll trust your brand because of the way you treated them when the "other guys" gave them the cold shoulder.
+They'll respect your brand for providing consistent value when your competitors make critical cuts to maintain their margins.

-Keeping your branding a priority will permeate throughout your organization, making it hard for the competition to keep up with you.
+Keeping your organizational branding a priority will permeate throughout your business, making it hard for the competition to keep up with you.